 Recommended classes: All Levels or Int/Advanced Mat Pilates, Pilates Mat Fusion

 These classes bridge the Pilates equipment repertoire with a cardio workout.
-Using the jump board attachment on the Pilates reformer participants will raise their heart rate as well as tone the legs.
+Depending on the class, you'll use either the jump board attachment on the Pilates reformer or a rebounder (mini-trampoline) to raise your heart rate as well as tone the legs!
 Some classes use a circuit of stations and intervals to keep the blood pumping and the pace high.

 Recommended classes: Cardio Pilates, Pilates Rebound